gussev/llm/README.md

 While in the same folder, type: llm.exe -td 2, which means for llm that it needs to enter to the conversation mode with the user.

-llm gives an invitation to start communication, below is the sample of the dialogue of your communication with llm through the console:
+llm gives out an invitation to start communication, below is the sample of the dialogue of your communication with llm through the console:

 user:->1+1=<**press enter**>